-Kerala floods: Will be visiting relief camps across Wayanad, says Rahul Gandhi
+Kerala floods: Rahul Gandhi arrives in Kerala, to be Wayanad shortly

+Thiruvanathpuram, Aug 11: Congress leader Rahul Gandhi arrived at the Karipur airport on Sunday to take stock of the flood situation in the state.
+He would be visiting his Lok Sabha constituency Wayanad.
+Rahul was accompanied by by Congress general secretary K C Venugopal.

-Thiruvanathpuram, Aig 11: With Kerala battling a severe deluge due to incessant rainfall over the past one week and Wayanad reported to be one of the worst-hit - its MP Rahul Gandhi is now set to camp at the constituency.
+With Kerala battling a severe deluge due to incessant rainfall over the past one week and Wayanad reported to be one of the worst-hit - its MP Rahul Gandhi is set to camp at the constituency.

 Taking to Twitter on Sunday, Congress MP from Wayanad Rahul Gandhi said, "For the next few days I will be based in my Lok Sabha constituency, Wayanad that has been ravaged by floods.
 I will be visiting relief camps across Wayanad and reviewing relief measures with District & State officials."